-The present work is aimed to shed light on these ``unexpected'' events.
-Because of the current CH$_4$ importance for energy production purposes and the international turbulence on this market, the interest in developing UGS projects is increasing worldwide.
-Multiple elements presently characterize UGS: seasonal and short-term balancing, strategic reserves in case of interruption of deliveries, optimisation of gas production and gas system distribution, overcoming of local restrictions of gas grids \cite{Pla09, Cor19}.
-More recently, UGS has also been investigated as a possible method to store green energy in terms of compressed air and H$_2$ \cite{ZakSyr15, Mou_etal19, Sop_etal19}.
+The purpose of this work is to shed light on these ``unexpected'' events.
+Because of the current CH$_4$ importance for energy production purposes and the international turbulence on this market, interest in developing UGS projects is increasing worldwide.
+Currently, multiple elements characterize UGS: seasonal and short-term balancing, strategic reserves in case of interruption of deliveries, optimization of gas production and gas system distribution, overcoming local restrictions of gas grids \cite{Pla09, Cor19}.
+More recently, UGS has also been investigated as a possible method of storing green energy in terms of compressed air and H$_2$ \cite{ZakSyr15, Mou_etal19, Sop_etal19}.
 Sources of green energy, such as wind, waves, and sun, are characterized by a natural high-frequency fluctuation (from hours to day/night and to weeks).
-Excess electricity can be used to synthesize hydrogen or to compress air, store the gas in deep aquifers or depleted reservoirs, and use it at a later stage as fuel to generate electricity.
-The same technology can be also applied for long-term geological sequestration activities, such as CO$_2$ capture and sequestration to reduce carbon dioxide emissions in the atmosphere \cite{MosMedBabTur19}.
-In this case, the targeted reservoir does not undergo a cyclic loading/unloading strength, but the pressure can increase up to a steady state value usually smaller or equal to the initial value $p_i$.
-Analysis of the social and environmental hazards and risks associated with subsurface gas storage is a recurrent issue whenever a new UGS site is planned.
-Many different aspects are involved, such as formation integrity, health and safety as related to public perception, economic risk, and environmental impact.
+Excess electricity can be used to synthesize hydrogen or compress air, store the gas in deep aquifers or depleted reservoirs, and use it at a later stage as fuel to generate electricity.
+The same technology can also be applied for long-term geological sequestration activities, such as CO$_2$ capture and sequestration to reduce carbon dioxide emissions in the atmosphere \cite{MosMedBabTur19}.
+In this case, the targeted reservoir does not undergo a cyclic loading/unloading strength, but pressure can increase to a steady state value, usually smaller or equal to the initial value $p_i$.

+Analysis of the social and environmental hazards associated with subsurface gas storage is a recurring issue whenever a new UGS site is planned.
+Many different aspects are involved, such as formation integrity, health and safety in relation to public perception, economic hazard, and environmental impact.
 Among the latter, the geomechanical effects induced by seasonal gas injection and withdrawal, such as movements of the land surface, may play an important role \cite{Tea_etal11}.